Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Examples

 \section{Examples}

-In this section, we consider two examples of the reconstruction problem and compare the empirical performance of ADMM and its prediction obtained by Theorem~\ref{th:main}. \begin{example}[Sparse Vector Reconstruction] The $\ell_{1}$ optimization
+In this section, we consider two examples of the reconstruction problem and compare the empirical performance of ADMM and its prediction obtained by Claim~\ref{cl:main}. \begin{example}[Sparse Vector Reconstruction] The $\ell_{1}$ optimization

 with the $\ell_{1}$ norm is the most popular convex optimization problem for sparse vector reconstruction.
-The $\ell_{1}$ regularization promote the sparsity of the estimate of the unknown vector in the reconstruction.
-We here assume that the distribution of the unknown vector $\bm{x}$ is given by the Bernoulli-Gaussian distribution as
+The $\ell_{1}$ regularization promotes the sparsity of the estimate of the unknown vector in the reconstruction.
+We here assume that the distribution of each element of the unknown vector $\bm{x}$ is known and independent of each other.
+In the simulations, the distribution is given by the Bernoulli-Gaussian distribution as

-where $p_{0} \in (0, 1)$, $\delta_{0}(\cdot)$ denotes the Dirac delta function, and $p_{H}(\cdot)$ is the probability density function of the standard Gaussian distribution.
+where $p_{0} \in (0, 1)$, $\delta_{0}(\cdot)$ denotes the Dirac delta function, and $p_{H}(\cdot)$ is the probability density function of the standard Gaussian distribution\footnote{ To compute the realization of $X$ in the simulations, we firstly obtain a sample $d \in [0, 1]$ from the uniform distribution on $[0, 1]$.
+We then set $X = 0$ if $d < p_{0}$, and otherwise we let $X$ be a sample from the standard Gaussian distribution. }.
 When $p_{0}$ is large, the unknown vector becomes sparse.
 The proximity operator of the $\ell_{1}$ norm is given by